-Whatever you can control in your home country you have taken care of: booth design, giving trade show graphic on time, sending out invites to your customers, booking of hotel, flights, and meetings for the show.
+Whatever you can control in your home country you have taken care of: Messestand design, giving expo graphic on time, sending out invites to your customers, booking of hotel, flights, and meetings for the show.
 In some cases, arrange a customized booth!
 However, feeling nervous about exhibiting in a new geography is normal.

 Below is a small checklist that will calm your nerves: